Marigold garlands are a fun and easy way to bring fall inside your home.

 You’ll need a few supplies to make the garlands: fishing line, a big needle, and marigolds.
 I use a 15lb line for my garlands.
 The largest one I’ve made is only 15 feet, and I felt very secure in my line strength.
-I got a pack of upholstery needles from the craft store.
-They are long and sturdy, and very easy to thread.
-Get creative with colors and patterns!
+The above link is for needles from Amazon, although upholstery needles should be available from the local craft store.
+Get creative with colors and patterns with your marigolds!
 I grow a variety of blooms, and love seeing how they work together!

 Cut the fishing line to your desired length, plus about a foot and a half.
 Tie your loop on one end, passing the end loop through the knot 3 times.
 This really secures the line tight, and ensures you won’t have the knot come undone. (this needs a photo or better words or both)

 Thread your needle and tie a knot to secure the line.
 This can be a simple knot, as long as it’s secure!

 Thread your flowers on through the base.
 I like to slide them down the line 4-5 at a time as I feel like I can steady them with one hand while my other hand pulls the line.

 Once you have reached your desired length, cut the needle and knot off the garland.
 Tie another slipknot on this end, passing the end loop through the knot three times.